 2. Manuscripts citing CEHS, and any other NIH grant, must be compliant with the NIH Public Access Policy, a process that should start once your paper has been accepted for publication; see details in the following link: http://guides.lib.unc.edu/NIHPublicAccess

-3. To maintain membership status, CEHS members are also encouraged to develop/maintain funded research in an area of relevance to the Center’s mission; show evidence of interdisciplinary collaboration in the form of grants, manuscripts, shared mentoring of graduate students, abstracts, posters, and other projects; attend Center-wide seminars and meetings; submit pilot project proposals in response to Center RFAs; and collaborate with the Community Outreach and Engagement Core, when appropriate, to share environmental health sciences information with public health professionals and other community audiences.
+3. To maintain membership status, CEHS members are also encouraged to develop/maintain funded research in an area of relevance to the Center’s mission; show evidence of interdisciplinary collaboration in the form of grants, manuscripts, shared mentoring of graduate students, abstracts, posters, and other projects; attend Center-wide seminars and meetings; submit pilot project proposals in response to Center RFAs; and collaborate with the Community Engagement Core, when appropriate, to share environmental health sciences information with public health professionals and other community audiences.

 Center membership is reviewed annually by the CEHS Internal Advisory Committee.
 Reappointment is based on the following factors: